The GDPR and the California CCPA: How Do They Compare?

 One fundamental difference to note between the two regulations is the scope.
 GDPR covers publicly available personal data, any data that can be traced to an individual is personal data and it also covers not for profit organizations.
 The CCPA covers for profit organizations only and the collection, sharing and selling of personal data in certain circumstances.
 It also enumerates what constitutes personal data including IP address and browsing history.
 Importantly both the GDPR and the CCPA include the requirement for obtaining parent consent for processing children’s data.
 The age of consent is 16 under the GDPR so anyone 15 and under needs consent from the holder of parental responsibility.
 The CCPA sets the bar at 13, the same as the United States Children’s Online Privacy Protection Act (COPPA).

-COPPA is about to reach its 20th anniversary.
+COPPA has already passed its 20th anniversary.
 It set the stage for gaining parent consent for the collection and use of children’s personal information.
 However, what we learned from COPPA is that the unless the “big guys” implement compliant platforms and accommodate children rather than blocking them, the rest of industry will be resistant to follow.
 Facebook has actual knowledge of their u13 user base, they close thousands of underage accounts annually, but so far the tech giant has failed to provide a compliant experience for them.
 New regulations will only protect individuals and our children if the powers that be enforce them.